Corn Allergy 101:

 Welcome to the Corn-Free Life!

-Almost everyone who is new to avoiding corn finds themselves overwhelmed.
+Almost everyone who is new to corn allergies and avoiding corn finds themselves overwhelmed.
 We’ve tried to compile some information for you to read at your leisure.

 Our best advice for starting out, is to learn first all the names that corn goes by, and remove any suspicious foods from your pantry.